Fang-Lansheng/my-thistledown/_includes/about/en.md

 You can call me Ji Zhang, and this blog is to record my learning process and essays.

 As a student with nothing, I have a wonderful but sometimes burdensome college career.
-Thanks to my girlfriend and whose who make my life colorful.
+Thanks to my girlfriend and those who make my life colorful.

 What a shame that I idle away my past college years and it's time learn programming seriously again.